Hetan Shah

 Hetan Shah is the chief executive of the British Academy and the chair of Our World in Data.
 In 2024 he was appointed by the UK Parliament to the Board of the National Audit Office, the UK's spending watchdog.
 He is a visiting professor at King's College London and a Fellow of Birkbeck, University of London.
+He is Visiting Professor in Practice at the LSE's Data Science Institute.
 He served as executive director of the Royal Statistical Society from 2011 to 2019.

 Early life and education

 Shah studied philosophy, politics and economics at the University of Oxford and graduated in 1996.
 He earned a postgraduate diploma at Nottingham Law School and a master's degree in history and politics at Birkbeck, University of London.
 He earned a further postgraduate certificate in economics at Birkbeck, University of London in 2003.

 Career

 Shah is Chief Executive of the British Academy, the UK's national academy for humanities and social sciences.
 He began this role in February 2020.
 In March 2021, on the anniversary of the first lockdown, the Academy published a review of the long term societal consequences of the pandemic.

+During his tenure, the Academy has explored a wide range of policy matters including artificial intelligence, climate change, public service media, economic strategy, and higher education policy.

+Under his tenure, the British Academy has set up a nationwide Early Career Researcher Network with regional hubs to support early career researchers.
+It has set up a scheme in partnership with Cara and other Academies to support Researchers at Risk.
+Funding enabled the scheme to support over 170 researchers from Ukraine to come to the UK and continue their research.
+During his time the Academy has also innovated with its funding schemes, using partial randomisation to award its smallest grants, creating new schemes such as Innovation Fellowships and Talent Development Awards, and an Additional Needs Fund to support inclusion.

 In evidence to the Public Administration and Constitutional Affairs Select Committee Shah called for government to improve the transparency of evidence underlying policy decisions, and called for greater researcher access to government data for research purposes.

-In 2025 Hetan gave the Health Foundation's annual REAL lecture on the topic of artificial intelligence and health.
-The lecture is summarised in a blog and available to watch.